 Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

-Dick's Sporting Goods, one of the largest sports retailers in the U.S., has announced it is immediately ending its sales of assault-style rifles and requiring all customers to be older than 21 to buy a firearm at its stores.
+Dick's Sporting Goods, one of the largest sports retailers in the U.S., has announced it is immediately ending its sales of military-style semi-automatic rifles, and is requiring all customers to be older than 21 to buy a firearm at its stores.

-Additionally, the company will no longer sell high capacity magazines.
+Additionally, the company no longer will sell high-capacity magazines.

+CEO Ed Stack announced the decision ABC's Good Morning America on Wednesday, the same day survivors of the shooting at Marjory Stoneman Douglas High School are returning to class.
+Stack said the 19-year-old gunman allegedly behind that massacre, which claimed 17 lives and wounded many more in Parkland, Fla., had purchased a firearm from the retailer last November.

-CEO Ed Stack announced the decision Wednesday on ABC's Good Morning America.
-He said the decision was inspired partly by the revelation that the 19-year-old Parkland high school shooter purchased a weapon at a Dick's store.
-Stack said the particular firearm — a shotgun — was not used in the shooting, but he added that this did not lessen the impact the revelation had on them.
+While that the weapon — a shotgun — was not used in the shooting, the CEO said, the revelation deeply affected Stack and his colleagues at Dick's.

 "We did everything by the book.
-We did everything that the law required, and still he was able to buy a gun.
-And when we looked at that, we said the systems that are in place across the board just aren't effective enough to keep us from selling a gun like that," Stack said.
+We did everything that the law required, and still he was able to buy a gun," Stack said.
+"When we looked at that, we said the systems that are in place across the board just aren't effective enough to keep us from selling a gun like that.

 "And so we've decided we're not going to sell the assault-type rifles any longer."